WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 ### Search Combobox with dynamically updated options

 This example demonstrates how Combobox can be used as a search box with results optained through an API call, where the user types a search string into the combobox then presses <kbd>Enter</kbd> to start the search.
 In the example the delay associated with a slow API call is simulated using a 3 second timeout.
 An element with attributes `role="status"` and `aria-live="polite"` is used to announce to the user via assistive technologies that the search is underway.
-After the timeout, results are added to the combobox's list, and are initialised by dispatching the `ace-combobox-update-options` custom event.
+After the timeout, results are added to the combobox's list, and are initialised by dispatching the **Update options** custom event.
 The `role="status"` element is finally updated to announce how many results were found.
 The JavaScript used by this example is shown below.

 ```html